Features / Help

 • The editor can be in one of these three modes.

-• Synced: When the content of the editor is identical to the current content of the Clipboard, any change in the Clipboard as you copy or cut text from any application (outside of QCE) is immediately reflected in the QCE editor in Synced mode.
+• Synced: When the content of the editor is identical to the current content of the Clipboard, any change in the Clipboard as you copy or cut text or images from any application (outside of QCE) is immediately reflected in the QCE editor in Synced mode.

 • History: You can retrieve previous clips from the Clipboard history in the editor by clicking the left ◀ and right ▶ arrow buttons.
 As long as you navigate in the history clips without editing the content, QCE remains in History mode.